• Skip to primary navigation

 A bowl of noodles with almond butter sauce and tofu, accompanied by a pair of chopsticks intertwined in the noodles.

-Protein-packed!
-The tofu in this recipe makes it a high protein meal, which means you'll stay full for longer.
+High protein!
+The tofu in this vegan stir fry noodle dish is a great protein source, which means you'll stay full for longer.

-Vegan and gluten free - Tofu is a plant-based protein, and flat rice noodles are naturally gluten free.
+Vegan and gluten-free - Tofu is a plant-based protein, and flat rice noodles are naturally gluten-free (you can use your choice of noodles though - any work).

 Nourishing as well as delicious - Tofu is broiled instead of fried, which is not only easier but a healthier way of cooking.

-Quick recipe - Takes less than 30 minutes to throw together - a winner for weeknight dinners!
+Quick recipe - Takes less than 30 minutes to throw together - a winner for weeknight dinners and an easy meal!

 Why broil tofu instead of frying it?

-See my guide on how to broil tofu.
+See my full tutorial on how to broil tofu.

 Ingredients to make vegan noodles with almond butter sauce and tofu.

-Tofu - I recommend medium firm tofu, as it's softer than firm and has a great texture, but firm will also work.
+Tofu - I recommend medium firm tofu, as it's softer than firm and has a great texture, but firm to extra-firm tofu will also work.
 You could use tempeh, it just might need less cooking time.

 Almond butter - The base of the sauce.
 It's wonderfully sweet and creamy, and makes a great savoury sauce when mixed with tamari, vinegar and maple.
 You could also sub in cashew or peanut butter if preferred.